apache/mxnet/example/distributed_training/README.md

 We will use data parallelism to distribute the training which involves splitting the training data across GPUs attached to multiple hosts.
 Since the hosts are working with different subset of the training data in parallel, the training completes lot faster.

-In this tutorial, we will train a LeNet network using MNIST dataset using two hosts each having four GPUs.
+In this tutorial, we will train a ResNet18 network using CIFAR-10 dataset using two hosts each having four GPUs.

 ## Distributed Training Architecture: